Tarmac Driveway Cost

 A tarmac driveway can be highly resistant to the elements, but there will be occasions when repair work is necessary.
 Such work would include potholes.

-Small repairs can be made to tarmac as it’s relatively cheap to complete and can be done with cold lay tarmac, purchase by the bag at 25kg for 0.2 m² coverage.
+Small repairs can be made to tarmac as it’s relatively cheap to complete and can be done with cold lay tarmac, available to purchase by the bag, you'll need around 25kg for 0.2 m² coverage.

 Any sign of oil and grease should be taken care of relatively early as this can wear away the tarmac surface, causing it to crack.
 Removal can be completed with a simple cleaner.
 Expect to pay around £10 for a 1-litre bottle of driveway cleaner, designed to remove oil.